 Where to get your car insurance?

 There are many possibilities to get your insurance.
-Almost every national bank provides a car insurance, as well as other companies.
+Almost every national bank provides car insurance, as well as other companies.
 Easily search on the internet and you’ll find many possibilities.
 We have our car insurance with Woolworths.

 When you buy a car in Australia, you can choose to get roadside assistance.
 This is a service for when you get stuck at the side of the road.
-You can get in touch with them and they make sure you get safe to a mechanic to repair your car.
+You can get in touch with the service company and they make sure you get safe to a mechanic to repair your car.
 With roadside assistance, there are multiple extra options, like coverage for a replacement car or even hotels if your car can’t be fixed the same day.

 It is not mandatory to have roadside assistance, it can just make it a lot easier for you if you have troubles and end up along the road.
 Just keep in mind that the phone network doesn’t cover all of Australia.
 So, if you are stuck in the middle of nowhere, the change is big that you can’t reach your roadside assistance.

 TIP: If you want to have roadside assistance, ask your insurance.
 Often they have an extra option for roadside assistance and with this you save money instead of buying it somewhere else separately.

 9. Our experience